Jerell/jerell.github.io/content/notes/FlowNetworks.md

 These things should be an indication that this is not a good way to represent flow networks.
 ## Directed graph
 The most natural way to represent these networks is as a directed graph of branches where each branch has an ordered list of components.

+Each branch is a node in the directed graph and the links just represent connections.
+And it is still possible to align these nodes on a grid, but that would be a choice.
+You could quite easily imagine each branch in the images above filling a grid cell.